gruntwork-io/boilerplate/README.md

    return str2;
    // boilerplate-snippet: foo
    ```
-* `downcase STRING`: Convert `STRING` to lower case.
-E.g. "FOO" becomes "foo".
-* `upcase STRING`: Convert `STRING` to upper case.
-E.g. "foo" becomes "FOO".
-* `capitalize STRING`: Capitalize the first letter of each word in `STRING`.
-E.g. "foo bar baz" becomes "Foo Bar Baz".
-* `replace OLD NEW`: Replace the first occurrence of `OLD` with `NEW`.
+* `replaceOne OLD NEW`: Replace the first occurrence of `OLD` with `NEW`.
 This is a literal replace, not regex.
 * `replaceAll OLD NEW`: Replace all occurrences of `OLD` with `NEW`.
 This is a literal replace, not regex.
-* `trim STRING`: Remove leading and trailing whitespace from `STRING`.
-* `round FLOAT`: Round `FLOAT` to the nearest integer.
+* `roundInt FLOAT`: Round `FLOAT` to the nearest integer.
 E.g. 1.5 becomes 2.
-* `ceil FLOAT`: Round up `FLOAT` to the nearest integer.
+* `ceilInt FLOAT`: Round up `FLOAT` to the nearest integer.
 E.g. 1.5 becomes 2.
-* `floor FLOAT`: Round down `FLOAT` to the nearest integer.
+* `floorInt FLOAT`: Round down `FLOAT` to the nearest integer.
 E.g. 1.5 becomes 1.
 * `dasherize STRING`: Convert `STRING` to a lower case string separated by dashes.
 E.g. "foo Bar baz" becomes
    "foo-bar-baz".
-* `snakeCase STRING`: Convert `STRING` to a lower case string separated by underscores.
-E.g. "foo Bar baz" becomes
-   "foo_bar_baz".
-* `camelCase STRING`: Convert `STRING` to a camel case string.
-E.g. "foo Bar baz" becomes "FooBarBaz".
 * `camelCaseLower STRING`: Convert `STRING` to a camel case string where the first letter is lower case.
 E.g.
    "foo Bar baz" becomes "fooBarBaz".
 * `plus NUM NUM`: Add the two numbers.
+Unlike [add in sprig](http://masterminds.github.io/sprig/math.html#add), this
+  supports float.
 * `minus NUM NUM`: Subtract the two numbers.
+Unlike [sub in sprig](http://masterminds.github.io/sprig/math.html#sub),
+  this supports float.
 * `times NUM NUM`: Multiply the two numbers.
+Unlike [mul in sprig](http://masterminds.github.io/sprig/math.html#mul),
+  this supports float.
 * `divide NUM NUM`: Divide the two numbers.
-* `mod INT INT`: Return the remainder of dividing the two numbers.
+Unlike [div in sprig](http://masterminds.github.io/sprig/math.html#div),
+  this supports float.
-* `slice START END INCREMENT`: Generate a slice from START to END, incrementing by INCREMENT.
+* `numRange START END INCREMENT`: Generate a slice from START to END, incrementing by INCREMENT.
 This provides a simple
   way to do a for-loop over a range of numbers.
-* `keys MAP`: Return a slice that contains all the keys in the given MAP.
-Use the built-in Go template helper `.index`
+* `keysSorted MAP`: Return a slice that contains all the keys in the given MAP in alphanumeric sorted order.
+Use the
-  to look up these keys in the map.
+  built-in Go template helper `.index` to look up these keys in the map.
 * `shell CMD ARGS...`: Execute the given shell command, passing it the given args, and render whatever that command
   prints to stdout.
 The working directory for the command will be set to the directory of the template being rendered,
   so you can use paths relative to the file from which you are calling the `shell` helper.
 Any argument you pass of the